jpedroegger/workflow-cluster/JetRacer/src/drivers/ssd1306_driver/README.md

      - `onOffDisplay(uint8_t onoff)`: Turns the display on or off based on the provided parameter.
      - `setDefaultConfig()`: Configures the display with default settings, including resolution, contrast, and memory mode.
      - `setCursor(uint8_t x, uint8_t y)`: Sets the cursor position for writing data to the display.
-     - `flipDisplay(uint8_t flip)`: Flips the display horizontally based on the parameter.
+ Flips the display horizontally based on the parameter.
      - `rotateDisplay(uint8_t degree)`: Rotates the display by 0 or 180 degrees.
      - `clearRow(uint8_t row)`: Clears a specific row of the display.
      - `clearScreen()`: Clears the entire display by iterating through all rows.